Pain after Knee Replacement – What to Do?

 Prevention of postoperative pain

-1. Good operation planning
+1. Good surgical planning

 • Selection of the appropriate prosthesis.